iCloud: Add an email attachment in iCloud Mail

 Add an attachment

-While writing a new email message, click the Attach button at the top of the message window.
+While writing a new message, click the Attach button at the top of the message window.

-Select the files you want to attach, then click the Choose button to begin uploading the files.
+Select the files you want to attach, then click the Choose or Open button to begin uploading the files.

-If your attachments are too large to send in email, iCloud Mail asks if you want to deliver the attachments using Mail Drop.
-If you agree, Mail Drop uploads the attachments to iCloud.
+If your attachments are too large to send in email, you’re asked if you want to deliver the attachments using Mail Drop.
+If you agree and Mail Drop is turned on, the attachments are uploaded to iCloud.

 To attach more files, repeat steps 1 and 2.

 You can also simply drag files into your message.
 If you use Internet Explorer 9, drag and drop requires an add-on and Mail Drop isn’t supported.
-See the Apple Support article Windows browser plug-ins, extensions, and add-ons.
+See the Apple Support article About iCloud add-ons, extensions, and plug-ins for Windows browsers.

 Remove an attachment